raoul2000/fs-explorer/doc/types.md

 To configure a *custom type* for a given object, you must describe this object in terms of **selectors** : when all selectors configured for a type match an object, then the type is assigned to the object.

-All objects are descibed by following properties :
+All objects are descibed by the following properties :

 - **name** : the name of the file or directory
 - **path** : the absolute path of the file or directory.
 Its format depends on the underlying file system (Windows/Unix)